-3 min read ✭ Join us in Episode 015 of the Friday Five, as we cover incorporating Google AdWords and Facebook advertising into your marketing strategy, and how to track their success.
+3 min to read ✭ Join us in Episode 015 of the Friday Five, as we cover incorporating Google AdWords and Facebook advertising into your marketing strategy, and how to track their success.

 What is the Friday Five?